antonio-farinhas/mcan-vqa-continuous-attention/README.md

-> 📋A template README.md for code accompanying a Machine Learning paper

 # Sparse and Continuous Attention Mechanisms - experiments on VQA with continuous attention

 > 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials